SanthoshVijayabaskar/reactjs/concepts/component-types.md

 * Presentational Components are ones which has plain HTML Markup and accepts data from parent component through {this.props}
 * Presentational Components are ones which also dosen't perform any UI logic and stays more generic implementation

-> Presentational Components are also called as Dumb Components (or) Non-Functional Components
+> Presentational Components are also called as Dumb Components (or) Stateless Functional Components